bennahiaoualid/Responsive-Clipboard-landing-page/README.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
-this is a good way to practise what you have learned as a front-end developper, this challenge about designing Clipboard landing page
+this is a good way to practice what you have learned as a front-end developer, this challenge about designing a Clipboard landing page

 ### The challenge